Zooce/School-Notes/README.md

 For school, most of the coding projects are hosted on the school's Github account.
 As a student, we have to clone that repo, work from it, submit from it, and pull new changes from it.
 However, where do we push our changes?
 How do we keep track of our work, separate from the public repo that all of the other students are using?
 A very simple way to do this, is to create an empty private repo and add it as a remote.

-0. Create an empty private repo on Github

-1. Clone the public repo on your local machine
+First, create an empty private repo on Github.
+Next, clone the public repo on your local machine:
 ```
 $ git clone <public repo addr>
 ```

-2. Add the empty private repo as a remote
+Finally, add the empty private repo as a remote:
 ```
 $ cd <public repo name>
 $ git remote add <private remote name> <private repo addr>